Proud Boys members face decades in prison for January 6 sedition

 ‘Donald Trump’s army’: Proud Boys members face decades in prison for January 6 sedition

 A former leader of the far-right gang and three members were convicted of seditious conspiracy.
-They face the largest sentences yet in connection with the attack on the US Capitol, Alex Woodward reports
+They received some of the largest sentences yet in connection with the attack on the US Capitol, Alex Woodward reports

 A former ringleader and three members of a neo-fascist gang that one member called the “foot soldiers for the right” were convicted on treason-related charges for plotting to unleash a violent assault in the halls of Congress.